Conformation Frequently Asked Questions

 To register a foreign-registered dog with the AKC, you need to obtain the AKC Foreign Registration Application form.
 The form can be downloaded from our web site.
 Complete instructions are on the form.

 For general information about extensions, you can contact our Special Services Department at email@example.com.
 If you have questions related to foreign registration you can address those to firstname.lastname@example.org.

 Can I show my dog using its litter registration number?

-The AKC Rules Applying to Dog Shows (Chapter 11, Section 1) No dog shall be exhibited in a licensed or member dog show, unless it is either individually registered in the AKC Stud Book, or individually registered with a foreign registry organization whose pedigrees are acceptable for AKC registration.
+The AKC Rules Applying to Dog Shows (Chapter 11, Section 1) state: No dog shall be exhibited in a licensed or member dog show, unless it is either individually registered in the AKC Stud Book, or individually registered with a foreign registry organization whose pedigrees are acceptable for AKC registration.
 A dog with an AKC limited Registration shall be ineligible to be entered in a breed competition in a licensed or member dog show.
 An unregistered dog with an acceptable foreign after thirty days, either one of these two things must happen for the dog to be shown:

 As of January 1, 2010 a dog from an AKC registered litter must be registered as of the day of the show.
 A dog can no longer be shown on its litter number.

 The “Request for Extension” form with a letter of notification is automatically sent out after the first time that you show a dog on a foreign number in an AKC event.
 This form can be mailed to the address on the form or faxed to 919-816-4220.